bytecodealliance/component-docs/component-model/src/language-support/c.md

 ## 5. Inspect the built component

-Finally, you can inspect the WIT embedded in your component (including any WASI imports if you used them):
+Finally, you can inspect a WIT representation of the imports and exports of your component (including any WASI imports if you used them):

 ```